Game of Life (TV programme)

-Game of Life (also The Game of Life) was an educational programme for teenagers, commissioned by the ABC and SBS in 1986.
+Game of Life (also The Game of Life) is an educational programme for teenagers, commissioned by the ABC and SBS in 1986.

-The format was a compere (Mic Conway) would teleport seven youths to a disco in the opening credits, one of whom would be chosen as that episode's reporter.
+The format was that a compere (Mic Conway) would teleport seven youths to a disco in the opening credits, one of whom would be chosen as that episode's reporter.

 Topic included leaving high school, sex and drugs.
-Mic Conway said, "It got a big response mainly from people who didn't like that it tackled "youth" issues like drugs, sex etc; just as families were settling down to dinner and the ABC news, so it was not taken up again."
+Mic Conway said, "It got a big response mainly from people who didn't like that it tackled "youth" issues like drugs, sex etc.; just as families were settling down to dinner and the ABC news, so it was not taken up again."